phantom820/Pneumonia-Detection/README.md

 and treat disease.
 The purpose of this project was to develop an automated pneumonia diagnosis system using supervised learning that indicates whether a given chest X-ray image represents a patient that has pneumonia or not.
+A detailed write up can be found in the report.

 ![Alt text](https://github.com/phantom820/Pneumonia-Detection/blob/master/results/chest_x_ray.png)